EC335-6-SP-CO:

 BA L900 International Development

-This module examines the distinctive features of the economies of the less developed countries and introduces you to the literature that attempts to explain the persistence of poverty in those economies.
-We start with a historical analysis of the growth process to examine why there has been a divergence in the performances between the developed and the developing countries.
+This module examines the distinctive features of low-income economies and introduces you to the literature that attempts to explain the persistence of poverty in those economies.
+We begin covering workhorse models that study economic growth to study why there has been a divergence in the performances between the low- and high-income countries.

 The aims of this module are:

-- To give students a good understanding of the functioning of the economies of the less developed countries and of the policy options that could potentially alleviate poverty.
+- To give students a good understanding of the functioning of the economies of low income countries and of the policy options that could potentially alleviate poverty.

 By the end of this module, students will be expected to be able to:

-- Have a good understanding of the functioning of the economies of the less developed countries and of the policy options that could potentially alleviate poverty.
+- Have a good understanding of the functioning of the economies of low income countries and of the policy options that could potentially alleviate poverty.

-- Apply analytical reasoning to problems facing the developing countries and make informed contributions to debates and discussions about possible ways to enhance welfare in these countries.
+- Apply analytical reasoning to problems facing low income countries and make informed contributions to debates and discussions about possible ways to enhance welfare in these countries.

 Employability skills